Met Gala 2019: Camp Theme, No Selfie Rule, Here's Everything About the Biggest Fashion Fiesta

 The Tickets

-According to The Hollywood Reporter, tickets sold for $35,000 and tables for upwards of $300,000.
+According to The Hollywood Reporter, tickets are sold for $35,000 and tables for upwards of $300,000.
 The Met ball serves as a fundraiser for the Anna Wintour Costume Center, curated by Andrew Bolton.

 The No Selfie Rule

 Anna Wintour has banned the invitees from taking a selfie at the Met ball even though the rule has been broken over and over again.
-The Vogue Editor-in-chief has not stated the reason but it is possible that the policy was made to ensure no inside information would leak during the event or official photographers get a good price for their exclusive pictures.
+The Vogue Editor-in-chief has not stated the reason but it is possible that the policy was made to ensure no inside information would leak during the event or the official photographers get a good price for their exclusive pictures.

-So get ready to see some of your favorite celebrities leaking bathroom selfies like always.
+So get ready to see some of your favourite celebrities leaking bathroom selfies like never before.

 This year the Metropolitan Museum of Art Costume Institute Benefit Gala, infamously known as Met Gala or Met Ball, celebrates its 71st anniversary.
-The event is a black-tie fundraiser for the museum's Costume Institute wing which is named after Anna Wintour who is the chairperson of Met Gala since 1995.
+The event is a black-tie fundraiser for the museum's Costume Institute wing which is named after Anna Wintour, chairperson of Met Gala since 1995.

-Creme De La Creme of Hollywood, music and the global fashion industry arrive in all their elaborated ensembles making their way to Manhattan only if they are hand-picked for the event by fashion maestro Anna Wintour.
+Crème de la crème of Hollywood, music and the global fashion industry make their way to Manhattan in their elaborated ensembles that is only if they are hand-picked for the guest list by fashion maestro Anna Wintour.

 The Venue